Group actions with almost normal stabilizers: Finite-to-one factor maps and almost normal stabilizers

 If (1.3) holds, then ${\rm Conj}(H)$ is the stabilizer URS of $(Y,G,\pi_*\mu)$ by the argument in the previous paragraph, and its IRS is supported on its stabilizer URS.
 In particular, $(Y,G,\pi_*\mu)$ has no essential holonomy. } \end{remark}

 \begin{proof}[Proof of Theorem \ref{characterization-factor-1}] Suppose that $(X,G)$ is minimal and topologically free, and $H$ is almost normal.
 By Lemma \ref{key}, we have $G_x\cap gHg^{-1}=\{1_G\}$, for every $x\in X$.
-Then, if we assume (1.1), Proposition \ref{factor-stabilizer} implies there exist a minimal dynamical system $(Y,G)$, and a $|H|$-to-one factor map $\pi:X\to Y$ such that for every $g\in G$,
+Then, if we assume (1.1), Proposition \ref{factor-stabilizer} implies there exists a minimal dynamical system $(Y,G)$, and a finite-to-one factor map $\pi:X\to Y$ such that for every $g\in G$,

 Thus, we have